jujulal/ds-algo-XIV/architecture/README.md

 - A music streaming website might want to recommend some good beats based on what you've already heard.

-To achieve this, the CookieMap (Spec) and Session concepts were introduced.
+<b>To achieve this, the CookieMap (Spec) and Session concepts were introduced.</b>

 - Cookies are KVPs, but with a specific format (see the links).
-- Sessions are server-side entities that store information (in memory or persisted) that spans multiple requests/responses between the server and the client.
+- `Session`s are server-side entities that store information (in memory or persisted) that spans multiple requests/responses between the server and the client.
+(Intempt, 2015)

-The Servlet `HttpSession` uses a cookie with the key name `JSESSIONID` and a value that identifies the session.
+The HttpServlet `HttpSession` uses a cookie with the key name `JSESSIONID` and a value that identifies the session.

-The Servlet container keeps a map (YMMV) of `HttpSession` objects and these identifiers.
+The HttpServlet container keeps a map (YMMV) of `HttpSession` objects and these JSESSIONID identifiers.

 - When a client first makes a request, the server creates an HttpSession object with a unique identifier and stores it in its map.
-- It then adds a --Set-Cookie header in the response.
-It sets the cookie's name to JSESSIONID and its value to the identifier it just created.
+- It then adds a `--Set-Cookie` header in the response.
+It sets the cookie's name to `JSESSIONID` and its value to the identifier it just created.
-- Set-Cookie: JSESSIONID=64 byte string; expires=10/28/1989;
+- `Set-Cookie: JSESSIONID=64 byte string; expires=10/28/2039;`

+- Then client store the JSESSIONID somewhere in filesystem. eg, chrome client,

+`/Users/urayagppd/Library/Application\ Support/Google/Chrome/Default/Cookies`

 This is the most basic Cookie that a server uses.
 You can set any number of them with any information you wish.

-The Servlet API makes that a little simpler for you with the HttpServletResponse#addCookie(Cookie) method but you could do it yourself with the HttpServletResponse#addHeader(String, String) method.
+The HttpServlet API makes that a little simpler with the `HttpServletResponse#addCookie(Cookie)` method but you could do it yourself with the `HttpServletResponse#addHeader(String, String)` method.

 [How Java webcontainer spawns new thread for each request?](http://www.tutorialspoint.com/servlets/servlets-life-cycle.htm)
 ------------------------------------------------------------------------------